aharisfahmi/aharisfahmi.github.io/README.md

 **Backend Engineer** | Golang & PHP Enthusiast

 Welcome to my personal website!
-I’m a Backend Engineer with over 5 years of experience building and maintaining backend systems, developing RESTful APIs, and optimizing PostgreSQL and MySQL databases.
+I’m a Backend Engineer with 6 years of experience building and maintaining backend systems, developing RESTful APIs, and optimizing PostgreSQL and MySQL databases.
 Currently, I’m focusing on Go-based backend development and distributed systems.

 ---